-If the on indicator is still lit, do not secure a child restraint in this vehicle and check with your dealer.
+If the on indicator is still lit, do not install a child restraint in this vehicle and check with your dealer/retailer.

-To remove the child restraint, if the top tether is attached to the top tether anchor, disconnect it.
-Unbuckle the vehicle's safety belt and let it go back all the way.
-The safety belt will move freely again and be ready to work for an adult or larger child passenger.
+To remove the child restraint, unbuckle the vehicle's safety belt and let it go back all the way.